Week 31: David Alejandro Hernandez

 One can’t write ‘desert’ without being or self, i.e. the word ser.

-I suppose, also,—without being or self to write it!
+I suppose, also,—without a being or self to write it!
 Imagine

 Orbs and chimes; imagine wainscots, whatever those should be.